garoller/git-tutorial/README.md

 >> git clone https://github.com/your-username/git-tutorial.git
 ```

 This creates a new directory at the current location.
-For example, if I type:
+For example, type:

 ```
 >> pwd
 /home/grace
 ```

-to see my current path.
+to see your current path.
 Then, clone the repository:

 ```
 >> git clone https://github.com/your-username/git-tutorial.git
 ```

-switch directories into the repository:
+And switch directories into the repository:

 ```
 >> cd git-tutorial